Daniel-Nikpayuk/ReadTheTRCReport-Audio-and-Video/audio/README.md

 Read The TRC Report - Audio
 ===========================

 With a crowdsourced project like this, it is expected there would be some variation in the recordings.
-It has been my aim to normalize this for a standardized accessibility.
-In particular, I have pulled the audio from the videos and have modified it in the following ways:
+It has been the aim of this archive to normalize this variation for a standardized accessibility.
+In particular, the audio has been pulled from the original videos and has been modified in the following ways:

 1. Select audio has been noise reduced to strengthen focus on the empowering voices of these readings.
 1. The audio volume level across all recordings has been normalized.